Welcome to Creatine Monohydrate

 However, creatine monohydrate has its own disadvantages.

-• It is dependant on other nutrients for energy transportation.
+- It is dependent on other nutrients for energy transportation.

 Creatine Citrate: